a-r-t/SER-225-Game-Platformer/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/map-tiles-and-tilesets.md

 ![purple-flower-image-1.png](../../../assets/images/purple-flower-image-1.png)
 ![purple-flower-image-1.png](../../../assets/images/purple-flower-image-3.png)

-After each animation cycle, the animation will loop back to the beginning again (unless the delay is set to -1, in which case it will never move on from an animation frame without something else explicitly telling it to).
+After each animation cycle, the animation will loop back to the beginning again.
+If the delay is set to -1, in which case it will never move on from an animation frame without something else explicitly telling it to.

 ### Tile Types